 |

-My name is Julie Fershtman, and I was the 77th president of the 42,000-member
+you for visiting my State Bar presidential blog.
+My name is Julie Fershtman, and I was the 77th president of the 42,000-member State Bar of Michigan from September 2011 through

-September 2011 through September 2012.
-A member of the State Bar for over 26 years, I practice with the
+September 2012.
+A member of the State Bar for over 38 years (as of 2025), I practice with the

 My areas of practice include commercial litigation, insurance defense and coverage, sporting and recreational liability,